Early stamps, definitive series and special covers

 No official first day cover was released by the GPO, but some special commemorative covers were issued by private philatelists to mark the event.
 One such issue is shown below.

 A special commercial cover to mark the release of the Sequicentenary of Post Office stamps was issued on 11 January 1961 (unofficial)

 4 June 1963: Freedom from Hunger

 On 4 June 1963, a unique stamp was issued to mark the Freedom from Hunger campaign.
 The stamp shows protein foods.
-No official first day cover was issued by the GPO, but few special private commemorative covers were issued (two examples below).
+No official first day cover was issued by the GPO, but few special private commemorative covers were issued (three examples below).

 (i) Commemoration of Freedom from Hunger Campaign, First Day Cover (unofficial)